jdereg/java-util/README.md

 * **UrlInvocationHandler** - Use to easily communicate with RESTful JSON servers, especially ones that implement a Java interface that you have access to.

 Version History
+* 1.18.1
+ * `UrlUtilities` now allows for per-thread `userAgent` and `referrer` as well as maintains backward compatibility for setting these values globally.
 * 1.18.0
  * Support added for `Timestamp` in `Converter.convert()`
  * `null` can be passed into `Converter.convert()` for primitive types, and it will return their logical 0 value (0.0f, 0.0d, etc.).
 For primitive wrappers, atomics, etc, null will be returned.